Duplicate Check Filter

 Duplicate Record Consolidation

 In addition to finding and reporting suspected duplicate donor accounts, DonorQuest allows you to consolidate the histories of duplicate donors.
-While viewing a selection of suspected duplicate records, you can use the Mark button to mark actual duplicates, then click the Consolidate button.
+While viewing a selection of suspected duplicate records, you can use the Mark button to mark actual duplicates, leave the blue highlight on the record you want to keep, then click the Consolidate button.
 Be sure and mark only the records which apply to a single duplicate donor.
 For example, if there are three duplicate records which all belong to donor Justin Hayward, you would mark all three, position the cursor on the one of the three that has the most correct information, then click consolidate.
-Note that all donations, pledges, etc. will all then be copied to the one surviving donor account, and the duplicate records will be deleted.
+Note that all donations, pledges, etc. will then be copied to the one surviving donor account, and the duplicate records will be deleted.
 While each donor may have multiple donations, pledges, etc., each donor only has one Header record storing the main biographical information for the donor.
 So if you find that one of the duplicate records has a piece of biographical information you need to keep -- such as a phone number or email address, you should copy and paste it into the one record that you plan to keep before clicking the Consolidate button.
-This can be done by moving back and forth between duplicate accounts with the Edit form open, copying and pasting Header field data with the mouse.
+This can be done by moving back and forth between duplicate accounts with the Edit form open, copying and pasting Header field data with the mouse, click the Save button to commit any changes you make.
+If you mistakenly consolidate to the wrong donor account, you can reverse the consolidation by clicking on Donor, Undo Consolidations To Donor.

 Checking For Duplicate Donations, Pledges, Contacts, Etc.